ahgraber/AIMLbling-about/content/blog/the-compounding-error-of-generative-models/index.md

 draft: true
 ---
 Yann LeCun believes autoregressive models inherently suffer from a kind of 'generational drift'[^1] due to compounding errors.
+Coming from LeCun - Chief AI Scientist at Meta and famed for his work on convolutional neural networks and image recognition - this alarming statement carries a lot of weight.
-This is, I think, a novel concept to people who are not steeped in statistics, or who do not understand how generative models work.
+It is also, I think, a novel concept to people who are not steeped in statistics, or who do not understand how generative models work.
-It is worth exploring further to understand LeCun's point, the implications to GPT-style autoregressive language models, and the applications of said models.
+Let's explore further to understand LeCun's point, the implications to GPT-style autoregressive language models, and the applications of said models.

 LLMs like ChatGPT or Llama are (GPTs - generative pre-trained transformers); they work by generating tokens _in sequence_.